Flapping in the Wind

 Wind whistled through the tall, dry grass around me as I battled with the corner of the tarp being ripped from my hands.
 “Crap!”
 I yelped in pain and frustration, as the corner of the tarp ripped the titanium stake from the ground and snapped it across my cheek.
 A thin slice of pain knifed through the delicate skin just under my eye.
 I bowed my head and knelt on the whipping tarp.
 Closing my eyes, I slowly counted to ten, and gathered myself for round two.

-Having finally won the shelter battle, I laid back inside my Wild Oasis, panting with exertion.
+Having finally won the shelter battle, I laid back inside my tarp, panting with exertion.
 Four large rocks anchored down the corners of my tarp – titanium stakes inserted deep into the ground to help anchor the wildly bucking piece of material that snapped repeatedly over my head.
 These winds were crazy!
 I welcomed their cooling touch as I walked, but not the swirling grit and small, sharp rocks pelting my face.

 Suddenly, a voice filled the emptiness around me.